open-mmlab/mmaction2/docs/en/advanced_guides/customize_dataset.md

 ## General understanding of the Dataset in MMAction2

 MMAction2 provides specific Dataset class according to the task, e.g. `VideoDataset`/`RawframeDataset` for action recognition, `AVADataset` for spatio-temporal action detection, `PoseDataset` for skeleton-based action recognition.
-All these specific Dataset only need to implement `get_data_info(self)` to build a data list from annotation file, while other functions are handled by the superclass.
+All these specific datasets only need to implement `get_data_info(self)` to build a data list from the annotation file, while other functions are handled by the superclass.
 The following table shows the inherent relationship and the main function of the modules.

 | Class Name                   | Functions                                                                                                                                                                    |
 | ---------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |